 We’ll Deploy a Market-Ready Cloud-Native Application in 2 Months.

-Code on Demand is an optional rule.
-It allows you to transmit code within an application through the API.
-However, because modern Web APIs use multiple languages, Code on Demand hasn’t caught on due to security and efficiency risks.
+Adhere to Code on Demand, which allows you to transmit code within an application through the API.
+However, because modern Web APIs use multiple languages, Code on Demand hasn’t caught on because of security and efficiency risks.

-An RPC (Remote Procedure Call) APIs are the oldest and simplest types of API.
+An RPC (Remote Procedure Call) APIs is the oldest and simplest types of API.
 The goal of an RPC is for the client to execute code on a server.
-The main benefit of RPC APIs is they make it easier for developers to create applications involving multiple programs or services.
+The major benefit of RPC APIs is they make it easier for developers to create applications involving multiple programs or services.

 There are two main types of RPC APIs:

 A JSON-RPC is basically an RPC API coded in JSON.
-Like XML-RPC, JSON-RPC APIs are easy to develop and implement, but they too are tightly coupled, which makes it just as difficult to maintain or update as XML-RPCs.
+Like XML-RPC, JSON-RPC APIs are easy to develop and implement.
+Since JSON-RPC are also tightly coupled, it’s just as difficult to maintain or update as XML-RPCs.

-A SOAP (Simple Object Access Protocol) API is similar to REST in that it’s a type of Web API.
+A SOAP (Simple Object Access Protocol) API is like REST in that it’s a type of Web API.

 SOAP is an official protocol defined by the World Wide Web Consortium (W3C) and it comes with strict rules, especially in terms of security.
 As an example, you must integrate ACID and other compliance measures into SOAP APIs.

-However, those added security requirements make SOAP complex and, in some situations, very resource intensive.
-With the exception of niche use-cases, most developers prefer developing in REST (thanks to its lightweight architecture and emphasis on speed and efficiency) over SOAP.
+Those added security requirements make SOAP complex and, in some situations, very resource intensive.
+Except for niche use-cases, most developers prefer developing in REST (thanks to its lightweight architecture and emphasis on speed and efficiency) over SOAP.

 This is a challenge for every IT team, big or small, when they lack experience and expertise in cloud development or cloud services.
-Building that knowledge base alone could eat away at precious time, which your competitors can use to not just take the lead, but take over the market.
+Building that knowledge base alone could eat away at precious time, which your competitors can use to take the lead or dominate the market.